peske/puppet-kairosdb/README.markdown

 It is true that one KairosDB module already can be found at [puppet forge](https://forge.puppet.com/jmkeyes/kairosdb), but there are few things that I couldn't accomplish using it:

-* Although the mentioned module correctly installs KairosDB, due to [an issue in KairosDB itself](https://github.com/kairosdb/kairosdb/issues/239) the module is not able to manage KairosDB service on Ubuntu.
+* Although the mentioned module correctly installs KairosDB, due to [an issue in KairosDB itself](https://github.com/kairosdb/kairosdb/issues/239) the module is not able to manage KairosDB service on Debian and Ubuntu.
 This module implements simple patch (`patch_initd`) that resolves the problem.
 * Default KairosDB installation (implemented by the mentioned module) does not allow running multiple KairosDB instances on the same host, and this is exactly what I wanted to do.

 Don't get me wrong - [jmkeyes/kairosdb](https://forge.puppet.com/jmkeyes/kairosdb) module is great, and obviously both mentioned _cons_ are not caused by the module, but by KairosDB itself.
 Anyway I really wanted to have these issues resolved, so I've created this module which besides pure installation also _patches_ few things.

 **NOTE:** I'm not 100% sure, but I believe that running multiple KairosDB instances on the same host is not officially supported by KairosDB.
 Nevertheless I'm using such implementation in my (production) environment without problems so far.

+## Prerequisites

+Java installed, and JAVA_HOME set.

 ## Minimum Configuration